sujithktkm/Test-Milestone/README.md

 This code helps to find out code to comment ratio.

-TO perform this task, we created a jar using this plug and added a dependency in our Maven project.
+To perform this task, we created a jar using the code available at the above link and added a dependency in our Maven project.
 This code executes and identifies the code to comment ratio.
-As we have added a git hook for pre commit, the build is triggered and for each build, this ratio is identifies.
+As we have added a git hook for pre commit, the build is triggered and for each build, this ratio is identified.
+The below image shows the number of comments line as well as the number of code lines in the project.
+Then it displays the ratio.

 ![image93](/screenshots/task4.jpg)